mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/install/air-gapped/catalog/index.md

 ---
 layout: layout.pug
-navigationTitle: Hosting on Gitea
+navigationTitle: Host on Gitea
-title: Hosting on Gitea
+title: Host on Gitea
 menuWeight: 10
-excerpt: How to host git repositories on Gitea for airgapped deployments
+excerpt: How to host git repositories on Gitea for air gapped deployments
 ---

-DKP Supports using an external catalog git repository to install applications.
-In cases where an external repository is not accessible from within the cluster, it is possible to use the Gitea server that comes out-of-box with a kommander deployment to install applications.
+DKP supports using an external catalog git repository to install applications.
+In cases where an external repository is not accessible from within the cluster, it is possible to use the Gitea server that comes out-of-box with a Kommander deployment to install applications.

 1. Set the `VERSION` environment variable to the version of Kommander you want to install, for example: